jzy2000/zstd/README.md

 // Compress compresses the byte array given in src and writes it to dst.
 // If you already have a buffer allocated, you can pass it to prevent allocation
 // If not, you can pass nil as dst.
-// If the buffer is too small, it will be reallocated, resized, and returned bu the function
+// If the buffer is too small, it will be reallocated, resized, and returned by the function
 // If dst is nil, this will allocate the worst case size (CompressBound(src)) Compress(dst, src []byte) ([]byte, error)
 ```